-6.3 The highway network for the original John Simpson design of the Village was for only 700 dwellings and the UDP increased this figure to 850 dwellings.
-The Dickens Heath village was in fact built more densely, and has a long term maximum of 1,500 dwellings, within the original 800 metres walking distance.
-However, this figure has already been further increased with recent development so that the overall number of households is now over 1800.
+7.3 The highway network for the original John Simpson design of the Village was for only 700 dwellings and the UDP increased this figure to 850 dwellings.
+The village was in fact built more densely, and has a long term maximum of 1,500 dwellings, within the original 800 metres walking distance.
+However, this figure has already been further increased with recent development so that the overall number of households is now over 1800, an increase of 210%.
 The current highway network is unsuitable for further housing development.
-It will be put under more pressure in the next few years when the when the Lowbrook Farm and

-Tidbury Green Farm developments are completed (now over 500 dwellings at both sites) with 2,250 dwellings granted planning permission between 2011-2018 in Blythe Ward (Appendix 1).
+It will be put under more pressure in the next few years when the when the Lowbrook Farm and Tidbury Green Farm developments are completed (now over 500 dwellings at both sites) with 2,250 dwellings granted planning permission between 2011-2018.

-6.4 Site 4 would depend on the use of narrow rural roads which still currently retain the character of countryside.
+7.4 Site 4 would depend on the use of narrow rural roads which still currently retain the character of countryside.
 If Site 4 were developed, major road improvements would have to be carried out as stated in Para 152 of the Draft Local Plan Supplementary Consultation "Highway improvements will be required to the surrounding roads.."
 This will require the removal of established and important hedgerows and mature trees which greatly add to and enhance the character and setting of the Village on its western side.
-In addition, at the junction of Dickens Heath Road and Birchy Leasowes any improvement to that junction, which would be necessary to facilitate the development of Site 4, would involve the part removal of Ancient Woodland either side the junction which is against policy contained in the NPPF2.
+In addition, at the junction of Dickens Heath Road and Birchy Leasowes any improvement to that junction, which would be necessary to facilitate the development of Site 4, would involve the part removal of ancient woodland either side the junction which is against policy contained in the NPPF2.
 It would not be possible to widen this road build a footpath or cycle-track along Birchy Leasowes Lane because of this constraint.
-The road network within the village was planned for half the level of traffic than that currently generated; it is not possible to upgrade the road network within Dickens Heath through which additional traffic would have to travel.
-The existing village road design aims to discourage through traffic by narrow roads and sharp bends; the scheduled buses have difficulty using some of the village roads.
-The SMBC Emerging Master Plan shows road improvements:-
+The road network within the village was not designed for more car traffic than is currently generated; it is not possible to upgrade the internal Village road network through which additional traffic would have to travel.
+The existing Village road design aims to discourage through traffic by narrow roads and sharp bends; the buses have difficulty using some of the village roads.